MoonHighway/intro-to-typescript/part-01/exercise/README.md

 const destinationsMetadata = destinationsData.flatMap((destination) => {
   return destination.local_dishes.map((dish) => ({
     name: dish,
-    // Different metadata available for each destination, so later we want to be able to identify what type of metadata this is.
+    // Different metadata available for each destination.
+    // Later we want to be able to identify what type of metadata this is.
     type: "food",
-    // Include destination ID in this object so we know which destination this piece of metadata relates to.
+    // Include destination ID in this object so we know which destination
+    // this piece of metadata relates to.
     destinationId: destination.id,
   }));
 });